Do Consolidation Loans Affect Credit Score in Canada?

 Conclusion

 Consolidation loans in Canada offer a practical way to manage debt.
 While your credit score might dip slightly at first, long-term benefits include a stronger payment history and a lower credit utilization ratio.
 Staying cautious about accumulating new debt and making timely payments is key to staying on a positive credit path.
 Before choosing a consolidation loan, consider both its potential benefits and risks to ensure it aligns with your financial goals.
-If uncertain, consult financial experts or credit counseling services for tailored advice.
+If uncertain, consult financial experts or credit counselling services for tailored advice.

 Frequently Asked Questions